Dyluan/Dyluan/README.md

 # Projects

 ### [512](https://github.com/Dyluan/512-React)
 You've all played and loved that 2048 mobile game back in the day.
 I did too.
 So much that I decided to create the game in a web app.
-I used React to make create the project.
+I used React to make the project.
 Technologies used :
 - React
 - Tailwind